minsung-jang/road_segmentation/README.md

 # road_segmentation
-Road Segmentation with satellite images of Google Maps
+Road Segmentation with the satellite images of Google Maps